 Pursuant to its rule writing authority in section 18(f)(1) of the FTC Act, the Board issued Regulation AA, including the Board's credit practices rule, which was adopted in 1985.

 The Board's credit practices rule was substantially similar to the FTC's Credit Practices Rule; in adopting the rule, the Board relied on the extensive findings that had been made by the FTC that the prohibited practices were unfair or deceptive.

-In addition, Regulation AA contains a provision that informs consumers how to file a complaint regarding a state member bank and explains the Board's procedure for responding to such complaints.
+In addition, Regulation AA contained a provision that informed consumers how to file a complaint regarding a state member bank and explained the Board's procedure for responding to such complaints.

-Finally, Regulation AA contains information regarding state exemptions from the rule.
+Regulation AA also contained information regarding state exemptions from the credit practices rule.

 The Dodd-Frank Act